APPENDICES

 6

-Achille, perhaps his youngest son, born probably in Lafourche Interior Parish in c1828, married fellow Acadian Aurelienne Richard at the Chacahoula church, Terrebonne Parish, in February 1859.
+Achille, perhaps his youngest son, born probably in Lafourche Interior Parish in c1828, married fellow Acadian Angeline Aureliènne, called Aureliènne, Richard at the Chacahoula church, Terrebonne Parish, in February 1859.
 Their son Jean Baptiste Félicien was born in Lafourche Parish in February 1860.
-During the War Between the States, Achille served in the Lafourche Parish Regiment Militia.
+During the War of 1861-65, Achille served in the Lafourche Parish Regiment of Militia.
 He was captured at the Battle of Labadieville in October 1862 and paroled at Thibodaux soon afterwards.
-Achille died in Lafourche Parish in August 1865; he was only 37 years old.
+Achille died in Lafourche Parish in August 1865; the Thibodaux priest who recorded the burial said that Achille died "at age 37 yrs."
+One wonders if his death was war-related.

-Norbert Louviere married Uranie Barrios.
+Norbert Louvière married Hispanic Creole Uranie Barrios, place and date unrecorded.
 Their son Alphonse was born in Lafourche Interior Parish in December 1842.

-Madeleine Louviere, wife of Paul Galabert, died in Lafourche Interior Parish in June 1850.
-She was only 48 years old.
+Madeleine Louvière, wife of Paul Galabert, died in Lafourche Interior Parish in June 1850, age 48.

 NON-ACADIAN FAMILIES in LOUISIANA